International Hydrological Programme (IHP) - U.S. National Committee

 Of Current Interest...

 The U.S. National Committee for the International Hydrological Programme meets twice per year in Washington, DC, usually in the spring and fall.
-This meetings are usually open to interested individuals and organizations.
+These meetings are usually open to interested individuals and organizations.
 For information on the next meeting, contact Matt Larsen or Verne Schneider.